m-weigand/Debye_Decomposition_Tools/Readme_windows.txt

 Debye decomposition tools
 =========================

+Please refer to the accompanying PDF manual "DD-Tools_Manual.pdf" for installation instruction on the Windows operating system.
+The following information are only relevant for users familar with the Python programming language.

 Routines accompanying to the manuscript "Debye decomposition of time-lapse spectral induced polarisation data".
 The routines can be accessed (after installation) using the executable scripts 'dd_single.py', 'dd_time.py', and